Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Marlins

 - He has hit a home run in one game this season.

-- In four games this season (36.4%), Gurriel has picked up an RBI, including two games with multiple runs batted in.
+- Gurriel has driven in a run in four games this year (33.3%), including two games with multiple runs batted in.

-- He has scored at least one run four times this year (36.4%), including one multi-run game.
+- He has scored at least one run four times this season (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.